thirteen37/qmk_userspace/keyboards/crkbd/keymaps/manna-harbour_miryoku/README.md

 # CRKBD v4.1 Miryoku Encoder Configuration

-This keymap adds encoder support to the Miryoku layout for the CRKBD v4.1 keyboard with contextual functionality across all layers.
+This keymap adds comprehensive encoder support to the Miryoku layout for the CRKBD v4.1 keyboard with contextual functionality across all layers.
+All encoder behavior is handled through a single callback function for precise control and enhanced app/tab switching with modifier hold logic.
 Note this only works with the `rev4_1` versions, in either the mini or standard variants.

 ## Hardware Requirements